VisualPHPUnit/VisualPHPUnit/README.md

 ## Installation

 1. Download and extract (or git clone) the project to a web-accessible directory.
-2. Change the permissions of app/resource/cache to 777.
+2. Change the permissions of `app/resource/cache` to 777.

 ```bash
 # from the project root
 chmod 777 app/resource/cache
 ```

+3. Open `app/config/bootstrap.php` with your favorite editor.
+    1. Within the `$config` array, change `pear_path` so that it points to the directory where PEAR is located.
+    2. Within the `$config` array, change `test_directory` so that it points to the root directory where your unit tests are stored.

 ## Web Server Configuration

 ### nginx

-Place this code block within the `http {}` block in your nginx.conf file:
+Place this code block within the `http {}` block in your `nginx.conf` file:

 ```nginx